Enregistré comme favori 519 fois

 Both David and Suzanne have masters degrees, in psychology and community development respectively.
-David owned a small vineyard and winery for 20 yrs, grew up on a farm, and worked as a social worker.
+David owned and developed a vineyard and winery, grew up on a farm, and worked as a social worker with Children's Services.
 Suzanne has been a farmers market manager, worked for the post office, and built the tiny house.
 David has two grown daughters, Suzanne has two grown sons, all of whom live and work elsewhere.
-We are both sources of information on farming, permaculture, gardening, irrigation, marketing, food preservation, and a variety of other topics.
+We both have a wealth of information and experiences, and are happy to share when asked.
+We are sources of information on farming, permaculture, gardening, irrigation, marketing, food preservation, and a variety of other topics, some esoteric.
 Your presence is helpful as we are both in our 60's.
-The main house has a LARGE, beautiful remodeled kitchen in the great room.
+We welcome your help.
+The main house has a large, beautifully remodeled kitchen and great room.

 Bricolage et projets de construction